InCar/ali-mns/README.md

 The 3rd argument is optional. it can be "hangzhou", "beijing" or "qingdao", the 3 data center that provide mqs service.
 Default is "hangzhou".

-##mq.sendP(message)
+##mq.sendP(message, priority, delaySeconds)
 Send a message to the queue.

 message: String.
 The content that sent to queue.

+priority: number, optional.
+1(lowest)~16(highest), default is 8.

+delaySeconds: number, optional.
+How many seconds will the messages be visible after sent.
+0~604800(7days), default is 0.
+This argument is prior to the options.DelaySeconds in attributes of message queue.

 ##mq.recvP(waitSeconds)
 Receive a message from queue.
+This will change the message to invisible for a while.

 waitSeconds: number. optional.
 The max seconds to wait if queue is empty, after that an error *MessageNotExist* will be returned.

+##mq.peekP()
+Peek a message.
+This will not change the message to invisible.

 ##mq.deleteP(receiptHandle)
 Delete a message from queue.
-A message will be invisible for a short time when be received.
+A message will be invisible for a short time after received.
 A message must be deleted after processed, otherwise it can be received again.

 receiptHandle: String.